School trip booking terms and conditions

 - Participants act in a responsible way and do not behave in a way likely to cause damage to property or offence to other people

-- We will accept responsibility for the arrangements we agree to provide or arrange for you as an organiser under the Package Travel, Package Holidays and Package Tours Regulations 1992 as set out below.
+(1) We will accept responsibility for the arrangements we agree to provide or arrange for you as an organiser under the Package Travel and Linked Travel Arrangements Regulations 2018 as set out below.
 Subject to these booking conditions, if we or our suppliers negligently perform or arrange the services which we are obliged to provide for you under our contract with you, as set out on your confirmation invoice, we will pay you reasonable compensation.
 The level of such compensation will be calculated taking into consideration all relevant factors such as but not limited to: following the complaints procedure as described in these conditions and the extent to which ours or our employees or suppliers negligence affected the overall enjoyment of your tour.
 Please note that it is your responsibility to show that we or our supplier(s) have been negligent if you wish to make a claim against us.

 (3) We limit the amount of compensation we may have to pay you if we are found liable under this clause: